10 common recruitment mistakes employers make (and how to avoid them)

 Interviews are an important chance to meet candidates, get a feel for their abilities and personalities, and hone in on their background, insights, and motivations.
 But too often they can be variable, vague, or overbearing.

 Interviewing is a skill that needs to be approached with preparation and structure.
-You’re not sitting down for a cozy chat but nor is it an inquisition.
+You’re not sitting down for a cosy chat but nor is it an inquisition.

-Try to create a relaxed but purposeful atmosphere.
+Try to create a relaxed but purposeful atmosphere to put people at ease.
 Have basic set questions so you can compare responses.
-Also have some curly or unusual ones that require thought, self-reflection, and creativity to answer so you can get some detail about what a person has previously done, what they’re good at, areas for development etc.
+Also have some curly or unusual ones that require thought and creativity to answer so you can get some detail about what a person has previously done, what they’re good at, areas for development etc.

 Don’t do all the talking or use questions that leave candidates with little room to discuss themselves or their skills.
 You need more than ‘yes’ or ‘no’ answers.
 A good rule of thumb is to have the candidate speak for 80% of the interview.

-Remember, some people are better than others in an interview situation and this isn’t always a fail-safe predictor of their ability to do a job (e.g. research shows narcissists do well in interviews, but you wouldn't necessarily want one in your team).
+Remember, some people are better than others in an interview situation and this isn’t always an exact predictor of their ability to do a job.

-By this stage in the process, recruiters usually develop a sense of which candidate(s) they prefer.
+By the time you get to the selection process, you have usually developed a sense of which candidate(s) you prefer.
 But paying too much heed to ‘gut feelings’ can lead to hiring mistakes.

-We like to think we’re rational and balanced thinkers but our intuition is usually informed by a lot of things, including unconscious biases and social preferences.
+We like to think we’re rational and balanced thinkers but our hunches are usually informed by a lot of things, including unconscious biases and social preferences.
 So instead of looking objectively at candidates, you can end up narrowing it down to those who share your background, ethnicity, age, gender etc. (also known as the “like me” bias).

-To balance your intuition, include a range of assessments that give you some concrete results, like psychometric tests and work samples.
+Your intuition can be useful, but to balance it include a range of assessments that give you some concrete results, like psychometric tests and work samples.

 If you’re still in doubt, step back and get someone you trust in the business to give you a second opinion.
-Having them review the information or join you for interviews could really clarify things.
+Having them review the information or even conduct further short interviews could really clarify things.

 There’s no reason to assume the best candidates aren’t already working with you, but plenty of people overlook existing employees to cast their net in the wider market.